fsi-open/acl/doc/ACL.md

 ## Understanding permissions {#permissions}

-Permissions are defined as objects implementing PermissionInterface so virtually every object can act as a permission in the ACL system.
-For simple cases there is a factory class PermissionSimple which represents permissions defined only by an identifier unique across the ACL (i.e. 'view', 'edit', 'delete', etc.).
-Permission objects must be registered in the ACL throught addPermission() method before defining any dependencies to them like access control entries.
+Permissions are defined as objects implementing ``PermissionInterface`` so virtually every object can act as a permission in the ACL system.
+For simple cases there is a factory class ``PermissionSimple`` which represents permissions defined only by an identifier unique across the ACL (i.e. ``'view'``, ``'edit'``, ``'delete'``, etc.).
+Permission objects must be registered in the ACL throught
+``addPermission()`` method before defining any dependencies to them like access control entries.

 ## Understanding resources {#resources}

-Resources are defined as objects implementing ResourceInterface so virtually every object can act as a resource in the ACL system.
-For simple cases there is a factory class ResourceSimple which represents resources defined only by an identifier unique across the ACL (i.e. 'news', 'article', 'offer', etc.).
+Resources are defined as objects implementing ``ResourceInterface`` so virtually every object can act as a resource in the ACL system.
+For simple cases there is a factory class ``ResourceSimple`` which represents resources defined only by an identifier unique across the ACL (i.e. ``'news'``, ``'article'``, ``'offer'``, etc.).
 Resources can inherit from other resources in a multiple way.
 For example resource A may inherit from three other resources X, Y and Z. Multiple inheritance is usefull if there is a need to have multiple ways to grant access to specific resource, i.e. access to an object can be granted by granting access to its class (resource representing this class) or some other object which it's associated with.
 Simple case is when access to some blog